chiranthamakalanda/ranminiSample/images/README.txt

-SLIIT Logo Instructions
+a Logo Instructions
 ========================

-Please place the SLIIT logo file in this folder with the filename: sliit-logo.png
+Please place the a logo file in this folder with the filename: a-logo.png

 The logo should be:
 - PNG format (or update the file extension in HTML files if using a different format)